FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 This is useful when many devices are being installed in batches and the user doesn't know if they are up or not.

+### Installing without mount

+The following parameter lets you store node metadata into the UniConfig database without mounting the node:

+- `uniconfig-config:store-without-mount`- When enabled, skip the mount procedure and store node metadata into the UniConfig database with installation status `FAILED`.
+The default value is `false`.

+This flag is primarily intended for scenarios where you want UniConfig to be aware of a specific node that is not yet up and reachable.
+Once the device is up, you can simply call the **sync-from-network RPC** to load the configuration.
+Additionally, this can reduce the lifetime of the **install-node RPC**, as it does not need to wait for connection failure.

 ### Keepalive strategies

 **1. Keepalive reconnection strategy**